jeffreylederer/ReactType1/README.md

 Each league has the following properties:

-- Start Week - no longer being used

 - Team Size – how many players on each team

 - Divisions - number of divisions, the default is 1 and the maximum is 2.